OutSystems/cloud-connector/README.md

     docker run --rm -it outsystems/outsystemscc --help

-If your system supports it, there are several advantages of running `outsystemscc` as a Docker image as opposed to a binary.

-* You always run the latest release.
-You don't need to reinstall each new release.
-* It can be run on Windows or any system that supports Docker.
-* Without additional configuration it will start with the Docker daemon on system boot.
-* For advanced use cases, it can be orchestrated with Kubernetes.

 ### Firewall setup

-`outsystemscc` requires only outbound access to the internet in the private network it is running.
+`outsystemscc` requires only outbound access to the internet in the private network(s) it is running.

 Outbound internet connectivity (via a NAT Gateway, for example) can be restricted by a firewall.
 For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
 For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP ranges](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) for port 443.